chen-gui/CG_DRR_3D_5D_python/README.md

 # CG_DRR_3D_5D_python
 Python version of Chen Gui's modified 3D and 5D damped rank-reduction method (DRR, also known as DMSSA)

-Because Yangkang Chen's DRR package (Pydrr, https://github.com/chenyk1990/pydrr) can not been pip install, I present some Minor revisions to directly use the DRR-python.
+Since Yangkang Chen's DRR package (Pydrr, https://github.com/chenyk1990/pydrr) is hard to be pip install, I present some minor revisions to directly use the DRR-python.
 You just put these packages and your target datasets in the same file path.

 Congratulations on seeing this code, you can use it directly!